charlespascoe/vim-serenade/README.md

 # Vim Plugin for Serenade.ai

-A Vim plugin that connects to [Serenade](https://serenade.ai) to let you code with your voice in Vim.
+Write code with your voice in Vim with [Serenade](https://serenade.ai).

+Supports multiple instances of Vim, and can integrate with third-party plugins for language-specific features such as jumping to definitions or debugging.

 **Note: this plugin is mostly complete but still being developed.** If you have any problems, feel free to create an issue.